FinanceWorks

-FinanceWorks is a financial management software tool developed by the financial technology company Digital Insight.
-The software was designed to help consumers and small businesses manage their finances by offering a comprehensive platform that allows users to track spending, create budgets, monitor investments, and manage bills and other expenses.
+FinanceWorks was a financial management software tool developed by the financial technology company Digital Insight for distribution by banks to its clients.

+The software was designed to help consumers and small businesses manage their finances by offering a platform that allowed users to track spending, create budgets, monitor investments, and manage bills and other expenses.
+The software was discontinued in 2016 after the company that developed it was acquired.